 Voted the seventh-safest city in the world by global data website Numbeo, Dubai is a great place to bring up children.

-With tax-free living and top-notch schools and hospitals, plus free Covid-19 vaccination for all adults, it is easy to see why the UAE is a popular destination for work.
-About 89 per cent of the population is non-Emirati, and people move from all over the world to make it their home.
+With tax-free living and top-notch schools and hospitals, plus readily-available Covid-19 vaccinations for all, it is easy to see why the UAE is a popular destination for work.
+About 89 per cent of the population are expats, and people move from all over the world to make it their home.

-Villas with gardens are the most popular option for families moving to Dubai, and luckily the emirate has dozens of developments to choose from, depending on your budget.
+Villas with gardens are the most popular option for families moving to Dubai.

 With so many districts on offer, it can be hard to choose, so The National has collated some options for you.
 Here are five fantastic areas in Dubai in which to raise children.